futuregrid/deprecated-teefaa/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the teefaa documentation
+Welcome to the FG Teefaa documentation
 =========================================
-FutureGrid Teefaa Toolbox is a set of documented scripts which consists of Snapshot, Clouimg, Bootstrap and Torque Plugin.
+FutureGrid Teefaa is a set of scripts which consists of Snapshot, Clouimg, Bootstrap and Torque Plugin.

 * Snapshot - Makes a snapshot of your system and compresses it.